framely/community/docs/reference/annotations/fillstrategy.md

 ::::

 ## Overview
-Prompt strategy is a required slot-level annotation that you can use to control when and how to prompt for a slot value.
+Fill strategy is a required slot-level annotation that you can use to control when and how to prompt for a slot value.
 It decides whether or when to prompt the user to fill a slot.
 More importantly, it also defines how other fill annotations should work together.
 A prompt is a customization of the dialog act SlotRequest, and it contains a template that can help verbalize the slot request dialog act.
 The diversity of responses can be increased by adding more templates.

 ## How To Use
 Prompt strategy is a composite annotation, as OpenCUI provides a set of concrete strategies to cover different use cases.
 Let's cover them one by one.